MRamadhanKesaPI/DAX-Measures__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 # Data Analysis for Maven Market: Retail Analytics and Optimization

-Data analysis is the first step in Power BI, where I dive deep into the data to uncover key patterns using DAX measures.
+The cleaned and transformed data from PostgreSQL is connected to Power BI.
+Date columns are checked for proper format, and monetary values are set as currency.
+Power BI automatically creates the necessary relationships between tables, since the relationships already defined in PostgreSQL.

-I start by connecting the cleaned and transformed PostgreSQL data to Power BI.
-Next, I verify that all date columns are in the correct short date format and ensure that all monetary values are properly formatted as currency.
-Since the relationships between tables were already defined in PostgreSQL, Power BI automatically establishes the connections.
+The analysis focuses on key questions derived from DAX measures, aimed at understanding different aspects of the business.
+These questions cover the executive summary, product performance, customer behavior, and operational efficiency.

-Following this, I focus on the key questions that guide the analysis.
-These questions are derived from the foundational DAX measures and will help in gaining valuable insights from the data.
-The questions explore various aspects of the business such as executive summary, product performance, customer behavior, and operational efficiency.
-Here are the key questions for each area:
+Here are the main questions for each area:
 1. [Foundational Calculations](#foundational-calculations)
 2. [Executive Summary](#executive-summary)
 3. [Product Performance](#product-performance)